Brazil needs to hike returns to fix infrastructure: Macquarie

-The Australian bank, one of the world's biggest managers of infrastructure investments, is interested in electricity generation, road, port, airport, railway and real state projects in Latin America's biggest country.
+The Australian bank, one of the world's biggest managers of infrastructure investments, is interested in electricity generation, road, port, airport, railway and real estate projects in Latin America's biggest country.

-For those projects to take off, President Dilma Rousseff needs to offer investors sweeter deals, said Ramsey.
-Brazil's recent move to up the real rate of return on toll road projects to 7.2 percent from 5.5 percent is "positive, but not enough."
+For those projects to take off, President Dilma Rousseff needs to offer investors sweeter deals, Ramsey said.
+Brazil's recent move to up the real rate of return on toll-road projects to 7.2 percent from 5.5 percent is "positive but not enough."

 "Brazil like all the other countries that are aspiring to develop their infrastructure at the moment are competing for a fairly limited pool of capital across the world, and that capital is even more limited when it comes to taking construction risks," Ramsey told the Reuters Latin America Investment Summit.